Oghma-Infinium/Ascensio/README.md

 **Note**: Any mods you have added will be deleted when updating.
 To make sure that Wabbajack does not delete your added mods upon updating, prefix your mods with **[NoDelete]**.

-*Please make sure you back up your saves if you plan on continuing a playthrough across a **save safe** update.*

 ### Tweaking the Game Settings

 #### Performance INI Options

 Here are recommended ini tweaks that you can make in order to potentially improve performance without messing up the visuals of the list and/or ENB.
-These files can be found at `[Path to Modlist]\profiles\Ascensio - Patrician ENB` or `[Path to Modlist]\profiles\Ascensio - Rudy ENB`.
+These files can be found at `[Path to Modlist]\profiles\Ascensio - Patrician ENB` or `[Path to Modlist]\profiles\Ascensio - Rudy ENB (Zangdar's Edit)`.

 **Skyrim.ini**
 >[Display]